Skip to main content

 Photo in the Hero section of Telia Developer Portal.

 We suggest choosing a theme first and then collecting the images that fit in.
 Some devportals use IT-related images that clearly refer to the keyword ‘development’: people sitting in front of a computer screen or in a meeting room.
 In this case, we suggest using images that look natural and not constrained.
+Other devportals use more playful, not directly work and IT-related images to break the monotony and give the site a fresh, friendly look.

 A playful, space related background image used on the 404 page of the Pronovix developer portal product.